 Step 1: Upload your video

-Duplicate your original video to create an overlay.
+First, duplicate your original video to create an overlay.
 Make sure both copies of the video are lined up.
-If you mess it up you can always delete your second video and reduplicate the original.

 Crop the second overlaid video to the area you want to blur.
 Drag the blue circles in the corner.
 You can reset it if you want to go back to the original.

 Once you are done, click Done Cropping.
 Then click adjust on the video to select your level of blur.